Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.04 Enabling the Minting Functionality on the Frontend/README.md

 ```

 Set `loaderHidden` to `false` when the form is submitted and back to `true` after minting completes.
 The loader provides an indication that the process is ongoing.

+## Conclusion

+Users can now mint NFTs on the Internet Computer using the OpenD website.
+The frontend and backend are integrated to handle user input, image upload, canister creation, and NFT display.
+In the next lesson, the focus will be on displaying all minted NFTs in the My NFTs section.

+## Key Takeaways

+- Enabled users to mint NFTs directly from the frontend using a form powered by React Hook Form.
+- Implemented backend minting logic in Motoko, including canister creation, cycles allocation, and principal management.
+- Integrated frontend and backend, handling image upload, conversion to byte data, and NFT display after minting.
+- Added user feedback with a loader during the minting process and ensured correct rendering of the newly minted NFT.